top of page

 RB | SMU | 5’10 | 196

-Strengths: Smith is a quick and explosive back who plays with jitterbug athleticism.
-He adds value as a pass-catcher who works very well in open space.
-Smith has good acceleration and short-area burst.
-Tacklers just naturally slip off of him, and he’s really able to navigate traffic well Weaknesses: Smith is an undersized back who will need to add some mass in the NFL.
-Although to his credit, he seeks out contact and delivers blows Bottom Line: Smith has the athleticism and playmaking tools to be a fun complimentary back in the NFL.
+Strengths: Smith is a quick, explosive back with jitterbug athleticism.
+A former wide receiver, he brings real value as a pass-catcher and thrives in open space.
+Smith has excellent acceleration and short-area burst.
+Tacklers naturally slip off him, and he navigates traffic with ease.
+Weaknesses: Smith is undersized and will need to add some mass at the next level.
+To his credit, he embraces contact and isn’t afraid to deliver hits.
+He remains raw at the position but is still developing after making a position switch.
+Bottom Line: Smith has the athleticism and playmaking ability to be a dynamic complementary back in the NFL.

 Grade: Round 5